Take deposits for weight based products

 This guide walks you through setting up weight-based product deposits using Downpay, allowing customers to pay a deposit at checkout and have the final order total adjusted after the product is weighed.

-By the end of this setup:
+By the end of this setup, you will have this flow in place:

-• Customers place an order with a deposit
+- Customers place an order with a deposit

-• You weigh the product during fulfillment
+- You weigh the product during fulfillment

-• You adjust the order total based on actual weight
+- You adjust the order total based on actual weight

-• Use Downpay to charge the remaining balance to the card on file
+- You use Downpay to charge the remaining balance to the card on file

 Considerations